EvanGregory/Portfolio/Smoke Break!/README.md

 # Smoke Break!
 Smoke Break is a game that I was lead engineer on!
 It is available on Steam [here](https://store.steampowered.com/app/3564090/Smoke_Break/).
+Check it out!

 I worked on this project for a little over a year, and there were a lot of people on the project, so i've added here a couple of the files for which I was the primary author.